-Initial Enquiry - All prospective foster carers who make an enquiry are subject to rigorous assessment and vetting procedures.
-When there is an enquiry from a potential foster carer, Park makes contact by telephone and information gathering commences.
+Initial Enquiry - All prospective foster parents who make an enquiry are subject to rigorous assessment and vetting procedures.
+When there is an enquiry from a potential foster parent, Park makes contact by telephone and information gathering commences.
 If the enquirer meets the initial set of criteria an information pack is sent out.

-Telephone Discussion - Telephone contact will then be made with the prospective foster carer within one working day to book a home visit.
+Statement of Purpose Page 18 of 28 Telephone Discussion - Telephone contact will then be made with the prospective foster parent within one working day to book a home visit.

-Initial Visit - An initial visit takes place in the home of the prospective foster carer(s).
+Initial Visit - An initial visit takes place in the home of the prospective foster parent(s).
 Park Foster Care aims to book this within five working days from initial contact.
 If the Initial Visit is successful and both parties wish to proceed, the relevant documentation is discussed and application form is then able to be completed.
 An Initial Visit Report is completed.

-Application Paperwork - The prospective Foster Carer(s) must complete an application form, also available online via Charms, giving detailed information about themselves and their family and consent to undertaking further checks and enquiries to determine their suitability to foster.
+Application Paperwork - The prospective Foster Parent(s) must complete an application form, also available online via Charms, giving detailed information about themselves and their family and consent to undertaking further checks and enquiries to determine their suitability to foster.